redpanda-data-blog/2022-spark-streaming-data-analytics/README.md

-# Using Spark Streaming and Redpanda for Real-Time Data Analytics - Demo
+# Using Spark Streaming and Redpanda for Real-Time Data Analytics

 Description of demo here

-Follow along with [this tutorial on the Redpanda blog](https://redpanda.com/blog/) to put this demo into action.
+Follow along with [this tutorial on the Redpanda blog](https://redpanda.com/blog/real-time-analytics-application-apache-spark-streaming) to put this demo into action.

 ---------------